A team of Bond University law students has won an international mooting competition, defeating competitors from 94 universities worldwide.

 The Bond team represented different parties throughout the competition, arguing legal issues around jurisdiction, immunity and procedure.

-The final was a simulated appeal before the ICC in the fictional case The Prosecutor versus Droana, involving alleged crimes in the fictional country of Essus.
+The final was a simulated appeal before the ICC in the fictional case The Prosecutor versus Droganna Syrax, involving alleged crimes in the fictional country of Essus.

-Bond represented the Government of Marine in the final, with other teams acting as lawyers for the prosecution and the defence.
+Bond represented the Government of Merine in the final, with other teams acting as lawyers for the prosecution and the defence.

-A key issue was whether the sitting President of Marine, a country not signed up to the ICC, could be prosecuted.
+A key issue was whether the sitting President of Merine, a country that is not signatory to the ICC, could be prosecuted.

-The defence and Bond, representing the Government of Marine, argued she was protected by immunity as a sitting head of state, while the prosecution argued that ICC rules allow prosecution regardless of official position.
+Bond, representing the Government of Merine, together with counsel for the defence, argued that she was protected by head of state immunity.
+The prosecution countered by arguing that the ICC rules allow for prosecution regardless of the accused's official position.

-The court also considered whether it could hear the case given the accused had been illegally abducted and brought to The Hague.
-The prosecution argued it could.
+The court also had to consider whether it could even hear the case, as the accused had been illegally abducted and brought to The Hague.
+The prosecution argued that it could.

-Assistant Professor Bonin said the result reflected nine months of preparation, supported by staff, alumni and peers.
+Bond University's Assistant Professor Lisa Bonin said the result reflected nine months of preparation, supported by staff, alumni and peers.

-“We could not do it without everyone who supported this team on their journey to The Hague.”
+"We could not have done it without everyone who supported the team along their journey to The Hague," she said.

 The judges, led by ICC Judge Gocha Lordkipanidze, commended all teams for their courtroom performance.